GavPri/To-do-list/README.md

 ### HTML
 - No errors were returned when passing through the official W3C validator
 ### CSS
+- No errors were found when passing through the official validator : Jigsaw
+### JavaScript
-- No errors were found when passing through the official (Jigsaw) validator
+- No errors were found when passing through the official validator : JShint